restlabs/base-infra/terraform/eks/base/README.md

 ### Azure AD integration
 Azure AD integration is enabled to allow users to authenticate to the cluster using their Azure AD credentials. https://aws.amazon.com/pt/blogs/containers/using-azure-active-directory-to-authenticate-to-amazon-eks/

+### Karpenter
+Added karpenter as the cluster autoscaler